 REBOOT YOUR ORGANIZATION

-What kind of company do you want to work for?
-Everyday, consciously or not, we create that company.
+Every day, consciously or not, we create that company.
 Is it the kind of company where dissent is quashed in favor of conformity?
-Is it a place where the expedient is more prized than self-expression?
+Is it a place where the expedient is more prized than innovation?
+Is it a place where civility and politeness reign while hard but important conversations are avoided at all costs?

 We often speak of our companies as “families” and we repeat that “our people are our most valuable assets.”
-As laudatory as those platitudes may sound, there’s a hidden danger in both aspirations: what does it say about our culture when we think of people as assets?
-What does it say about how may be inadvertently using the organization to complete our unresolved family-of-origin issues when we blithely refer to our colleagues as “family.”
+As laudatory as those platitudes may sound, there’s a hidden danger in both aspirations.
+What does it say about our culture when we think of people as assets?
+What does it say about how we may be inadvertently using the organization to complete our unresolved family-of-origin issues when we blithely refer to our colleagues as “family?”

 It requires us to allow our organization, the community members we call “colleagues,” to collectively actualize.

 At Reboot, we like to reinforce the understanding that you, as a leader, are not alone.
 Let’s add to that expression, however, the understanding that–in the pursuit of creating the company you’d like to work for–you can’t do it alone.
-Culture is not a top-down dictate but a co-creative expression of a group of fierce, broken-open leaders.
+Culture is not a top-down dictate but a co-creative expression of a group of fierce, broken-open hearted leaders.

 WORKING WITH TEAMS